 This continuing education activity has been approved by the Ohio State Board of Sanitarian Registration.
 Course Number: APPC-000417 Clock Hours: 3

 Sponsored by the Center for Public Health Practice (MEP100177) a designated provider of continuing education contact hours (CECH) in health education by the National Commission for Health Education Credentialing, Inc., this program is designated for (CHES) and/or Master Certified Health Education Specialists (MCHES) to receive up to 3 total category I contact hours in health education.
 Maximum advance-level contact hours available are 1.5.

+Three contact hours will be awarded.
 This continuing nursing education activity was approved by the Ohio Nurses Association (OBN-001-91), an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
-Approved for 3 Contact hours.
-Approval valid through November 28, 2017.
+Approval valid through 11/28/2017.
 ONA #18601

 This course is approved for 3 CPH CEs by the National Board of Public Health Examiners.